korekontrol/packer-debian8/README.md

+# Deprecition note
+Debian 8 is already an old distribution and if possible, Debian 9 should be used.
+This repository won't be maintained anymore, for new version check [Debian 9 packer repository](https://github.com/korekontrol/packer-debian9)

 # KoreKontrol Packer templates
 This repository contains packer files to build a Debian 8.x vagrant box, with preinstalled development tools (like git, vim).
 Released by